• Home

 Applications are CLOSED

-Scholarship awards range from one-time $2,500 awards to multi-year $20,000 awards.
-APIA Scholars provides scholarships to underserved APIA students with a special focus on those who: Live at or below the poverty level, or are otherwise of low socioeconomic status; Are the first in their families to attend college; Are representative of the APIA community’s diversity, (geographically and ethnically}, especially those ethnicities that have been underrepresented on college campuses due to limited access and opportunity; and Have placed a strong emphasis on community service and leadership as well as solid academic achievement.
+The APIA Scholarship is open to AANHPI undergraduate students attending any U.S. accredited university or college.
+Scholarship amounts range from $2,500 one-year awards to $20,000 multi-year awards.
+APIA Scholars has a special focus on supporting AANHPI students who live at or below the poverty line; are in the first generation of their family to attend college; are representative of the APIA community’s diversity, (geographically and ethnically), especially those ethnicities that have been underrepresented on college campuses due to limited access and opportunity.
+Strong applicants would also have an emphasis on community service and leadership.

 Eligibility requirements:

-2. Be a citizen, national or legal permanent resident of the United States (citizens of the Republic of the Marshall Islands, Federated States of Micronesia and the Republic of Palau are also eligible to apply)
+- Be a citizen, national, or legal permanent resident of the United States.
+Citizens of the Republic of the Marshall Islands, Federated States of Micronesia and the Republic of Palau are also eligible to apply

-4. Have a minimum cumulative GPA of 2.7 on a 4.0 scale (unweighted) or have earned a GED
+- Have a minimum cumulative GPA of 2.7 on a 4.0 scale (unweighted), or equivalent, or have earned a GED

 For more details about APIASF, please visit: apiasf.org